The New Zealand Future Food and Fibre Summit

 Summit programme

-One field trip and four sessions over three days will answer critical questions on how we can trend into the future.
+Four fantastic sessions over two days will answer critical questions on how we can trend into the future.

 Evolving preferences